Named Top Lawyers in Las Vegas by Greenspan Media Group/Vegas, Inc., and Desert Companion

 However, it occasionally happens that there is no probate in the other state.
 For example, suppose a Nevada resident with real estate in Nevada become ill and moves to and dies in California while being cared for by an adult child in California.
 Before dying in California the person might write a California will reciting that he or she is a California resident--because otherwise the California attorney probably won't write the will.
 Now, if the only real asset of the estate is the Nevada real estate, this California will is going to be probated only in Nevada.

 This creates a problem for the Nevada Probate Court.
 How does the Nevada Probate Court know if this is a valid California will?
 For example, N.R.S.
 133.050, Nevada's self-proving will statute, provides that if the two witnesses to a will sign an affidavit or declaration attesting to the signature of the will, and that the writer of the will appeared to be of sound mind and an adult, the Probate Court will accept the will as valid (unless there is a challenge.)
-Therefore, wills in Nevada have the witness signatures notarized.
+Therefore, attorneys in Nevada have the witness signatures notarized.
 But, under California law, the California Probate Court does not require notarized signatures with the result that many California lawyers skip this step.
 In a recent case we had like this, the Clark County Probate Court wanted an opinion letter from a California lawyer that the California will was valid even though the witness signatures were not notarized.

-Often the results will be same under a will or the laws of intestate succession.
+Often the results will be the same under a will or the laws of intestate succession.
 See If You Die without a Will.
 In such a case we submit a Petition asking for distribution under the intestate laws, but attach the out of state will that doesn't meet Nevada requirements.
 In that situation we basically say, "Judge, it's easier to just treat this case as if there was no will and no harm is done since we get the same result whether or not we use the will."

 Sometimes the question is: "I used to live in Kentucky and had a will written there; now that I am living in Nevada do I need to re-write the will?"
 If the will was valid when written in Kentucky, Nevada has a legal obligation to honor the Kentucky law.
 However, as a practical matter, if the will was not witnessed by two witnesses who signed the will and had their signatures notarized, it would be a good idea to have the will re-written in Nevada, even if the will was valid without these notarizations in the state in which it was written at the time it was written.